 Officers look for physical cues from suspected DUI drivers such as swaying from side to side, swerving while walking, raising one’s arms, turns or other clues they assign to intoxication.

 According to a recent study investigating whether sober people are able to perform field sobriety tests effectively as compared to when they are intoxicated, many sober participants could not pass the tests.
 These people would have been arrested in most instances, despite being completely sober.
 This is why it is best for people who are pulled over to refuse taking the tests by calmly and politely answering, “No thank you” to the law enforcement officer when the test is requested.
 By being polite and answering in this manner with a calm demeanor, you are not further incriminating yourself.

 We can help you when you are wrongly accused of DUI because of refusal to take a field sobriety test.
 Our experienced attorneys will be able to guide you through criminal defense when you are charged with DUI due to a breathalyzer or other chemical test.
 It is important to have an effective lawyer’s help in these situations, as even a first offense DUI can have serious, life-changing results that limit your ability to drive, work and pursue your personal goals for the future.
 Even your freedom can be affected.

-When you are accused of this charge in Arizona, call the experienced and effective lawyers of the Law Offices of David Michael Cantor at 602.307.0808 for a free, initial consultation and recommendations regarding your case.
+When you are accused of this charge in Arizona, call the experienced and effective lawyers of DM Cantor at 602.307.0808 for a free, initial consultation and recommendations regarding your case.